 Now we can try out our programs in a terminal.
-First, let's send a message using our send.py program:
+First, let's start a consumer, which will run continuously waiting for deliveries:

 Hurray!
 We were able to send our first message through RabbitMQ.
 As you might have noticed, the receive.py program doesn't exit.
 It will stay ready to receive further messages, and may be interrupted with Ctrl-C.

 Try to run send.py again in a new terminal.